 Agreeable Gray isn’t TOO fussy when it comes to white paint colors, but I would focus on…

 - Sherwin Williams Alabaster is BORDERLINE too warm – I’d rather see…

 - Benjamin Moore White Dove is about as warm as Agreeable Gray wants

 WILL AGREEABLE GRAY LOOK GOOD WITH CREAM CABINETS?

-Generally speaking, NO, Agreeable Gray won’t work with many cream cabinets or wall paint colours.
+Generally speaking, NO, Agreeable Gray won’t work with many cream cabinets or wall paint colors.
 However, this is open to opinion (isn’t everything, though?).
-My PERSONAL opinion is that it’s a very touchy combination that isn’t usually in the best interest of either colour or the surrounding finishes.
+My PERSONAL opinion is that it’s a very touchy combination that isn’t usually in the best interest of either color or the surrounding finishes.

 As shown in this next photo, a warm, soft white/off-white is really STRETCHING Agreeable Gray’s comfort zone.
 If these cabinets and trims were any warmer, it would be a hard-no for this combo…

 Notice how BLUE Agreeable Gray looks ‘in comparison’ to the creamy warmth of the cabinets.
 This is a great example of Agreeable Gray shifting its look and undertones based on its environment.

 IS AGREEABLE GRAY A GOOD COLOR FOR THE EXTERIOR OF A HOME?